5 tons of charity clothes.

 Did you know that around 100,000 tonnes of ‘shoddy’ (used clothes) each year end up in mills in South Asia?
 Where the workers are paid less than £1.50 a day to work long hours in unhygienic conditions to turn your clothes into threads and then remake them into fabric?

-It was curated by Dr Lucy Norris, whose research the textile recycling industry lead her to put on the show with artist Clare Patey.
-It was produced arts organisation Holy Mountain.
+It was curated by Dr Lucy Norris, whose research into the textile recycling industry led her to put on the show with artist Clare Patey.
+It was produced by arts organisation Holy Mountain.

-In the first room the journey began with a pile donated clothes.
-What most people do not realise is that stock charity shops cannot sell is sold on to commercial textile wholesalers.
-What they do not know is that, unwittingly, they are funding an unethical business.
-Also disturbing is that the ‘charity’ bags that are posted though your letterbox are often from commercial enterprises posing as charities.
+In the first room the journey begins with a pile donated clothes.
+What most people do not realise is that the stock charity shops cannot sell is sold on to commercial textile wholesalers.
+What the shops do not know is that, unwittingly, they are funding an unethical business.
+Also, disturbing, the ‘charity’ bags that are posted though your letterbox are often from commercial enterprises posing as charities.

 Oxfam does recognise this and is looking into ways to combat this issue.

-A tax that would be levied on clothes being taken over seas is surpassed by cutting or ‘maiming’ the clothes, deeming them un-wearable.
-They are crushed down onto pallets and driven over the boarders into Bangladesh and India.
+A tax that would be levied on clothes being taken overseas is surpassed by cutting or ‘maiming’ the clothes, deeming them un-wearable.
+Then they are crushed down onto pallets and driven over the boarders into Bangladesh and India.
 The loop-hole means that the traders can make huge profits on these unwanted clothes.